 Typically, air-source heat pumps are more common in southern climate regions where the temperatures in the winter are mild.
 When the temperature outdoors drops below 38 degrees Fahrenheit, the outside heat pump units start lagging behind.
 That is a lag on-demand to heat the structure.

 Therefore, a backup source of heat is needed to provide heating when the temperature outside drops below this temperature.
 If you have an air source heat pump, you likely use electric backup heating.

 Heat Pump Electric Backup Heating - Staging Electric Heat Strips for Heat Pump Back-up Heat

 As the temperature outside falls the ability of the outside heat pump condensing unit to provide declines.
 A heat pump condenser absorbs heat from the outside air and moves this heat indoors.
-Even though the temperature outside is 40 or 45 degrees Fahrenheit there is still heat present in the air.
-However, as the temperature drops the mechanical process used to move this heat to the indoors declines.
-For this reason it becomes necessary to provide back-up heat for the structure.
-This is sometimes done in stages to minimize energy usage.
+Even though the temperature outside is 40 or 45 degrees Fahrenheit, there is still heat present in the air.
+However, as the temperature drops, the mechanical process used to move this heat to the indoors declines.
+For this reason, it becomes necessary to provide backup heat for the structure.
+That is sometimes done in stages to minimize energy usage.

 The video below is about a hybrid heat pump system.
 A hybrid heat pump system uses a gas furnace backup heat rather than electric heat strips.
 Don’t forget to share our page on social media with the handy buttons located below the video.
 Thanks!!